+13.4.
+Additional actions for the implementation of the World Heritage Convention

+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

+Ongoing revision of legal instruments, in particular Cultural Heritage Act, as well as potentially the Planning and Building Act and Nature Diversity Act

-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+14. Good Practice in the Implementation of the World Heritage Convention

+14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+- Parliament decision concerning zero emission policies in the West Norwegian Fjords - WH Leadership programme initiatives in relation to impact assessment training and capacity building - Site manager network at national level and Nordic level - Active use of Advisory Missions, Upstream processes, Impact Assessments for WH etc.

+14.2 - Define which topics are covered by this example of good practice at the State Party level.

+State of Conservation

+Management

 Governance

 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
 Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Education and Culture of Finland - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+MInistry of Climate and Environment Norwegian Directorate for Cultural Heritage Norwegian Environment Agency - 15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

 State Party Fair

-Site Managers Good
+Site Managers Poor

-UNESCO World Heritage Centre Not applicable
+UNESCO World Heritage Centre Poor

-Advisory Bodies Not applicable
+Advisory Bodies Fair